Do you believe any of the following "myths" about getting college financial aid? Read on to get to the truth.

 Fact: The vast majority of federal and state aid is based on financial need, not grades.
-And to keep that aid, most programs require only an average GPA to show "satisfactory" academic progress.
-For many private scholarships and merit aid offers, grades don't count as much as you might think.
-Many use other criteria: financial need, leadership, residence, major, and heritage.
+For many private scholarships, grades don't count as much as you might think.
+Many of them are awarded based on other criteria, such as financial need, leadership, residence, major, and heritage.

 Myth: Paying for advice will increase the amount of aid I get.

 Fact: Applying for aid can appear complicated at first.
 But you can get free help from CollegeData, your high school counselor, and college financial aid offices.
 Don't fall for slick seminars promising the moon for a "mere" $1,000 or more!